About Alpha Chi Omega

 Alpha Chi Omega at Portland State welcomes new members throughout the year, beginning with Fall Formal Recruitment (FFR).
 The majority of members join through this formal recruitment process.
-This year FFR is October 4-17 with 5 unique virtual events over the two week period.
 FFR is part of panhellenic recruitment which means you will attend events with equal time spent with Alpha Chi Omega and Delta Gamma over the course of 4 events.
-Sign up for Fall Formal Recruitment today!
-You can also join Alpha Chi Omega during continuous open bidding (COB).
+This academic year (2021) FFR is finished.
+But you can also join Alpha Chi Omega during continuous open bidding (COB).
 This is when the chapter spends time getting to know prospective Alpha Chi Omegas in informal settings, like philanthropy events, coffee dates, or campus activities.
-Contact us to ask about FFR or COB!
+NOW, we are preparing for the spring COB in next term which will start on March 27th.
+Contact us to ask about joining us!

 WHO WE LOOK FOR

 We look for strong, kind, and responsible women.
 Alpha Chi Omega seeks new members who meet our five membership standards: academic interest, character, financial responsibility, leadership ability, and personal development.
 Overall, membership in Alpha Chi Omega must be mutual.
 Our recruitment processes helps us get to know women we think might be a good fit, while prospective members get to learn more about us and decide if we’re the organization for them.
 It’s important for both sides to feel like we’re a good match.